maryi/CSCW-Project/Project report/ReportDocument.md

 TABLE

+#### 1.1 Descriptors for collaborative work

-The two set of descriptors presented in table # and # differ in nature, so they do not present a linear correspondence.
+The two set of descriptors presented in table # and # differ in nature; they do not present a linear correspondence.
 For that reason, we developed a connection between the descriptors of the work and the descriptors of the applications.
 For example, when a user in the physical distribution descriptor selects 'distributed team' Match maker app looks for applications with multiple awareness mechanisms.
-Also, it should be noted that not all descriptors are different, we found that some of them could be left equal in both cases.
+Also, it should be noted that not all descriptors are different, we found that some of them are applicable in both contexts, to describe work and to describe a tool, so they were left equal in both cases.
 For instance, the scale dimension in MoCA has a linear connection with the scalability of a tool.
 Finally, in another cases we found that more than one descriptor in the application could contribute to identify potential benefits for one descriptor in the collaborative work.
 Such was the case with the descriptor of work Planned permanence where *service type* and *learning curve* were both selected as application descriptors.
 The table # shows how the two set of descriptors are connected.

 Based on Nickerson's (1997) contribution of the modal dimension, we added a few other options to the dimension including audio communication, visual communication, visualization communication, short message communication.